evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

+For the second row, this model has two captain chairs.
+In addition, the following functionalities are available.

+- electric adjustment
+- height adjustable headrest
+- heating
+- ventilation

 ### Third-row seats

-For the third row there is an two seat bench with 50:50 split.
-You can fold down the seats when not used to create a larger cargo capacity.
+The third row has a two-seat bench with a 50:50 split.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 ## Climate system

 There is one climate system available.
-The 6-zone climate system supports different temperatures in six zones.
-The driver, passenger, and two zones both in the 2. and 3. row.
+The 6-zone climate system supports different temperatures in six zones: The driver, passenger, and two zones, both in the 2. and 3. row.

 ## Comfort